-TV viewing in Canada has changed significantly during the COVID-19 pandemic.
-At the beginning of the lock down it grew for a number of reasons.
+Unsurprisingly TV viewing in Canada has been impacted by the COVID-19 pandemic.
+At the beginning of the initial lock down it grew for a number of reasons.
 A need for news updates on the pandemic along with increased availability to view with more people at home meant that average hours viewed per week increased by 3.5 hours compared to the annual average.

-Clients with TV PPM subscriptions can access the full dashboard, generated using ConexAPI, either through Lens or the home page of InfoSys+TV PPM.
+Clients with TV PPM subscriptions can access the full dashboard, generated using Conex, either through Lens or the home page of InfoSys+TV PPM.